-5 Experimental simulations and discussion
+5 Theoretical simulations

-In the following, we present a test case for illustrating how we can apply the opinion dynamics-based technique while representing an APT against a given IT/OT industrial topology, as described in the paper.
+In the following, we present a test case for illustrating how we can apply the Opinion Dynamics-based technique while representing an APT against a given IT/OT industrial topology, as described in the paper.
 For this test case, we have implemented the network topology and algorithms 1, 2 and 3 in Matlab.